aws-samples/aws-support-connect-integration/README.md

 1. Navigate to **Users** and **Routing profiles** and edit the **Basic Routing Profile**.
 Navigate to **Settings** and **Queues**.
 Navigate to **Default outbound queue** and choose **BasicQueue** to be associated with outbound calls.

 ### Step 2 – Create an Amazon Connect contact flow for outbound voice contact
-1. Download the contact flow json file from <github>.
+1. Download the contact flow json file from https://github.com/aws-samples/aws-support-connect-integration/blob/main/AMS_Outbound_Final.json
 1. Navigate to **Routing** and **Contact flows** and **Create contact flow**.
 1. Enter a name to the contact flow.
 1. Choose the **Save** dropdown button and choose **Import flow**.